plone/volto/docs/source/deploying/simple.md

 This will start Volto in the PORT specified in the build command, and will issue internal API queries to the RAZZLE_API_PATH specified as well.

-The simplest deployment is to start this node process in your server by any mean of your choice (systemd, process manager, etc) and manage its lifecycle.
+The simplest deployment is to start this Node.js process in your server by any mean of your choice (systemd, process manager, etc) and manage its lifecycle.

 ## Reverse proxies